cetinajero/recipes/README.md

 ## Develop

-Treat was built with [Jekyll](http://jekyllrb.com/) version 3.4.3, but should support newer versions as well.
+Edgar's recipes book was built with [Jekyll](http://jekyllrb.com/) version 3.4.3, but should support newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):